Zero-Truncated Modelling in a Meta-Analysis on Suicide Data after Bariatric Surgery: Zero-truncated modelling

 Since a model with covariates may be selected for the resampled data, the estimated suicide rates may be different for different sub-populations.
 This means bootstrap confidence intervals for the rates may be different even though the intercept-only Poisson model (from Section~\ref{sec:moddev}) estimate these to be constant for all sub-populations.
 We choose six different sub-populations defined by the combination of country of origin being USA or other (not USA), and proportion of women being 0.75, 0.8 and 0.85.
 These three proportions were chosen as they (approximately) corresponded to the three quartiles of the observed proportion of women.
-For completeness, the bootstrap algorithm is given below.
+For completeness, the parametric bootstrap algorithm is given below with a simplified version of the parametric bootstrap algorithm given in Figure~\ref{fig:bootflow}.

 Let $\bar{\bx}_1 = (0.75, 1)^T$, $\bar{\bx}_2 = (0.75, 0)^T$, $\bar{\bx}_3 = (0.8, 1)^T$, $\bar{\bx}_4 = (0.8,0)^T$, $\bar{\bx}_5 = (0.85,1)^T$, and $\bar{\bx}_6 = (0.85,0)^T$ be the covariates for the six sub-populations.